S. Sushma v. Commissioner of Police: Proceedings

-Interim Directions

-Media Responsibility and Sensitivity

-On 31 August 2021, the court observed that media's thoughtless commentary, coupled with dramatic embellishments and music, when "reporting" – though a familiar occurrence in our society – should not become a norm.
-This coverage not only reflects existing harmful stigmatization of queer community, but also perpetuates it.
-Phrases like "a woman who became a man" and "a man who became a woman," which are stigmatizing, inaccurate, and unscientific, rooted in queerphobia, must not be tolerated or entertained any further.
-It's imperative for journalists to adopt sensitive and inclusive language along the gender spectrum.

-Given the court's consistent stance to promote self-restraint in matters concerning the press and media, it refrained from issuing directives that could inadvertently encroach upon press freedom.
-Nevertheless, the court noted the press's substantial responsibility in fostering awareness by delicately reporting on cases.
-The choice of words must never demean individuals from the queer community.
-The court has entrusted the press with this responsibility, expecting heightened sensitivity in case reporting, while also ensuring the protection of individuals' identities featured in news articles.

 Opinion of the Court

 On 7 June 2021, the court issued a directive to the Union Government of India and State Government of Tamil Nadu, instructing them to collaborate with other Ministries and Departments in formulating measures and policies aimed at eradicating prejudices against the queer community and facilitating their integration into mainstream society.
 The court recommended comprehensive actions to sensitize society, as well as the different branches of the Union and State governments, including the police and judiciary, with the objective of eliminating biases against the queer community.
 The court further proposed revising school and university curricula to ensure that students gain a better understanding of the queer community.

 Ignorance is no justification for normalizing any form of discrimination.